Pan-Yang-Su/Personal-Website/index.md

         <img class="img1" src="/photos/Outstanding_Performance_Scholarship.jpg" width="400">
       <br>I was awarded the Outstanding Performance Scholarship at the
       <br>NTU 93rd Anniversary Celebration.
-I was the first from the left,
+I was the left one, and
-      <br>and National Taiwan University President Chung-Ming Kuan was
+      <br>National Taiwan University President Chung-Ming Kuan was
-      <br>the third from the right
+      <br>the right one.

     </div>